-- Sports equipment – For the aspiring fall sport varsity athletes, polycarbonate is especially important.
+- Sports equipment – For the aspiring varsity athletes, polycarbonate is especially important for the fall sports.
 Strong, shatter-resistant polycarbonate is used to make helmets, sports safety goggles, and visors used in football and lacrosse to keep athletes safe and performing at the top of their game.

 - Eyeglasses – When hitting the books hard, sometimes your eyes need a helping hand.
 Polycarbonate is used in lenses, making them highly shatter-resistant and extremely light-weight.
 This means looking cool and having a comfortable wear, while being protected from accidental mishaps in a bookbag.

 - Electronic equipment – Accidents happen, but thanks to polycarbonate, students can avoid disaster.
 Laptops, tablets, and cell phones are durable and break-resistant, and polycarbonate films help to prevent scratches on the screens.

 - Lab safety goggles – To prevent accidental injury to the eyes, lab safety goggles are an essential part of every school’s science projects.
 Polycarbonate gives these goggles their clear, shatter-resistant, and lightweight properties.